 The competition shall be open to members of Local Authority Fire Brigades throughout England, Scotland, Wales and Northern Ireland who are members of the Fire Service Sports and Athletics Association, and whose subscriptions are fully paid up.

-A retired member who is still a member of his Brigades Sports and Welfare Club, and that Brigade is a member as described above in a., shall be entitled to play in the competitions.
+A retired member who is still a member of his Brigades Sports & Welfare fund which is a fully paid up member of the FIRE SPORT UK shall be entitled to play as a team member

-For the purposes of the competitions there will be four areas, Scottish, Northern, Midland and Southern.
-See appendix for list of Brigades falling into those areas.
+For the purpose of the competition there will be four areas, Scottish, Northern, Midland and Southern.
+See appendix list for Brigades falling into these areas.

 See rota of events until 2028

 A notice of competition shall be circulated by the Organising Secretary to all Brigade Golf Secretaries.

 Entries will be made direct to the Organising Secretary and will include all the information required by the organiser, as set out in the notice of competition.
 Entries must be in the hands of the Organising Secretary by the closing date set for competition entries.